 By the team at L’Atelier Aesthetics, checked by Dr Duncan Brennand, Lead Aesthetic Doctor, 101 Harley Street

-Silhouette Soft threads are fine absorbable threads with small cones along their length.
-They are placed under the skin through a very fine needle, and the cones anchor into the soft tissue.
+Silhouette Soft threads are fine, absorbable threads with small cones along their length.
+They are placed beneath the skin through a fine needle, and the cones anchor into the soft tissue.
 When the thread is tensioned, it physically repositions the tissue upward.
-Over the following 12 to 18 months the threads are absorbed by the body, and during that process they encourage the skin to produce new collagen along the thread path, adding a secondary gradual firming effect.
+Over the following 12 to 18 months the threads are absorbed by the body, and during that process they encourage new collagen formation along the thread path, producing a secondary gradual firming effect.

-Dermal fillers are hyaluronic acid gels injected to restore volume.
-The gel sits in the tissue immediately after injection, holds water, and rebuilds the structural support that has been lost to ageing.
-Different filler products have different textures suited to different areas of the face, from deep cheek support to fine lip refinement.
+Dermal fillers are hyaluronic acid gels injected to restore volume to specific areas of the face.
+The gel sits in the tissue immediately after placement, holds water, and rebuilds the structural support that has reduced with age.
+Different filler formulations are suited to different areas, from deep support in the cheeks to fine refinement around the lips.

-Silhouette Soft threads suit patients with mild to moderate jowling and softening along the jawline, where the main issue is tissue position rather than volume loss.
-They suit patients who specifically want a physical lift and are comfortable with the procedure, the recovery involved and the fact that the result cannot be reversed.
+Silhouette Soft threads are suited to patients with mild to moderate jowling and softening along the jawline, where the primary concern is tissue position rather than volume loss.
+They suit patients who specifically want a physical lift, are comfortable with the procedure and recovery involved, and understand that the result cannot be reversed.

-Dermal fillers suit a broader range of patients.
-Specific hollows, flat cheeks, a less-defined chin or jawline, thin lips and under-eye hollowing are all better served by filler than threads.
-Filler can also be dissolved quickly if the result is not what the patient wanted, which is an important safety advantage that threads do not share.
+Dermal filler suits a broader range of patients.
+Specific hollows, deflated cheeks, a less-defined chin or jawline, thin lips and under-eye hollowing are all better addressed with filler than threads.
+Filler can also be dissolved quickly if needed – an important clinical safety advantage that threads do not offer.

-Reversibility is the most practical difference.
-A dermal filler can be dissolved within 24 hours if a patient is unhappy or if a complication needs to be addressed.
+Reversibility is the most practically significant difference.
+Dermal filler can be dissolved within 24 hours if the patient is unhappy with the result or if a complication requires management.
 Silhouette Soft threads cannot be dissolved.
-They can be removed within the first few weeks if necessary, but that is a small procedure rather than a simple injection.
-This makes careful planning even more important.
+They can be removed within the first few weeks if necessary, but that is a minor procedure rather than a simple injection.
+This makes considered planning essential.

-The other meaningful difference is predictability.
-A skilled injector can place filler in small, adjustable amounts.
-Threads are a more definite commitment on the day, and the final result depends partly on how the tissue responds in the weeks that follow.
-In our experience, for most patients a combination of filler and an energy-based tightening treatment like Sofwave or Morpheus8 delivers a better result than threads alone, which is why that is our more common recommendation.
+Predictability is the other meaningful difference.
+Filler can be placed in small, adjustable amounts and refined over time.
+Threads represent a more definitive commitment on the day, with the final result partly dependent on how the tissue responds in the weeks that follow.
+In clinical practice at L’Atelier Aesthetics, a combination of filler and an energy-based tightening treatment consistently delivers a better outcome than threads alone for most patients with lower-face concerns – which is why that tends to be the recommendation.

 | Variable | Silhouette Soft | Dermal filler |